 Make a Final Decision on Your Babysitting Hourly Rate

-How did you do on the quiz?
-If you answered all or almost all the questions with a "yes" than you should charge the higher going rate in your area; in this example it would be ten dollars.
-If you answered about half the questions with a "yes" then choose a middle of the road hourly rate such as nine dollars an hour.
+If you answered all or almost all the questions with a "yes" than you should charge the higher going rate in your area; in this example it would be $14.
+If you answered about half the questions with a "yes" then choose a middle of the road hourly rate such as $13 an hour.

-If you answered most of the questions with a "no" it is probably smart to start at the lower end of the typical rate for your area; somewhere around eight dollars.
+If you answered most of the questions with a "no," it is probably smart to start at the lower end of the typical rate for your area; somewhere around $12.
 This doesn't mean that you won't be a great babysitter, it only means you have a little less experience than other babysitters and that parents are usually willing to pay higher rates for more experience.
 Don't worry.
-As your experience grows so will your wallet.
-If you want to get a head start on babysitting experience read about babysitting courses.
+As your experience grows, so will your wallet.
+If you want to get a head start on babysitting experience check out babysitting courses.

 When Should I Charge More?